luciana-lab/sports_cli/README.md

 Anyone who is looking for a physical activity available in a certain area.

 *What is their pain point?*\
-The user wants to practice an activity but doesn’t know all options available in the area.
+The user wants to practice an activity but doesn’t know all the options available in the area.

 *How do they use our solution to overcome this problem?*\
 This CLI app shows all the options available and its description in just one tool.
 Making it easier for the user to choose which one better fits what he/she is looking for.